-Xavier "XP" Loinaz, former president and chief executive officer (CEO) of Bank of the Philippine Islands (BPI), passed away on Saturday, October 4, at the age of 81, days before his October 12 birthday.
+Xavier "XP" Loinaz, former president and CEO of Bank of the Philippine Islands (BPI), passed away on Saturday, October 4, at the age of 82.

-Under his leadership, BPI became the first Philippine bank to introduce automated teller machines (ATMs) and launched internet banking in 1999.
+Under his leadership, BPI became the first Philippine bank to introduce automated teller machines (ATMs) in the early 1980s and launched internet banking in 1999.

-He also presided over key acquisitions such as Family Bank in the mid-1980s, Citytrust in the mid-1990s, and Far East Bank (also referred to as Face East Bank in the new article).
+He also presided over key acquisitions such as Family Bank in the mid-1980s, Citytrust in the mid-1990s, and Far East Bank at the turn of the century.

 🤖